dindinoh/tentog/README.md

 Description
 ======
-irssilike cli client for tent.io written in Python.
+irssilike cli client for tent.io written in Python, so if you want a gui-free way of using tent this one works.

-Nothing more than a urwid window and a fetcher in the background to get your new posts.
-It's almost 100% usable for me right now as my only tent client.

-A lot of stuff is not working right now, but this is what _is_ working:
-* posting
-* follow someone
-* read posts
-* read reposts

 Dependencies
 ======